 PTSD and co-occurring disorders

-Many people who have PTSD suffer from mental health disorder.
+Many people who have PTSD suffer from mental health disorders.
 Common co-occurring disorders include the following:

 - Anxiety disorders